openhive-network/haf/src/hive_fork_manager/Readme.md

 ##### hive.appproc_context_attach( context_name )
 ##### hive.appproc_context_attach( array_of_contexts )
 Stored procedures.
 Enables triggers attached to registered tables in a given context.
-The context `cuurent_block_num` cannot be greater than the latest irreversible block.
+The context `current_block_num` cannot be greater than the latest irreversible block.
 The context's views are recreated to return both reversible and irreversible data limited to the context's current block.